-For 2018, the inflation adjustment is \$10,957 X 1.02041= \$11,180.63.
-When rounded to the nearest dollar, the 2018 penalty amount is \$11,181.
-The amount \$11,181 should be updated in the Federal Register and reported in the agency AFR.
+For 2024, the inflation adjustment is \$13,508 X 1.03241= \$13,945.81.
+When rounded to the nearest dollar, the 2024 penalty amount is \$13,946.
+The amount \$13,946 should be updated in the Federal Register and reported in the agency AFR.

-Per the 2015 Act, "If a civil monetary penalty subject to a cost-of-living adjustment under this Act is, during the 12 months preceding a required cost-of-living adjustment, increased by an amount greater than the amount of the adjustment required under subsection (a), the head of the agency is not required to make the cost-of-living adjustment for that civil monetary penalty in that year."
+Pursuant to the 2015 Act, "[i]f a civil monetary penalty subject to a cost-of-living adjustment under this Act is, during the 12 months preceding a required cost-of-living adjustment, increased by an amount greater than the amount of the adjustment required under subsection (a), the head of the agency is not required to make the cost-of-living adjustment for that civil monetary penalty in that year."
 Therefore, agencies should determine whether an increase is required.

-Agencies with questions on the applicability of the inflation adjustment requirement to an individual penalty should first consult with the Office of General Counsel of the agency for the applicable statute; if necessary, agencies may seek clarifying guidance from OMB.
+Agencies with questions on the applicability of the inflation adjustment requirement to an individual penalty should first consult with their agency Office of General Counsel; and, subsequently, if necessary, agencies may seek clarifying guidance from OMB.

-The Office of Information and Regulatory Affairs (OIRA) Administrator has determined agency regulations that 1) exclusively implement the annual adjustment, 2) are consistent with this guidance, and 3) have an annual impact of less than \$100 million are generally not significant regulatory actions under E.O.
-12866.
+The Office of Information and Regulatory Affairs (OIRA) has determined agency regulations that (1) exclusively implement the annual adjustment, (2) are consistent with this guidance, and (3) have an annual impact of less than \$200 million are generally not significant regulatory actions under E.O.
+12866, as amended by E.O.
+14094.
 Therefore, agencies are generally not required to submit regulations satisfying those criteria to OIRA for review.
-As those regulations are not significant regulatory actions under E.O.
-12866, they are not considered E.O.
-13771 regulatory actions.